mother-of-all-self-hosting/mash-playbook/docs/services/postgres.md

 ### Backing up PostgreSQL

-To automatically make Postgres database backups on a fixed schedule, see [Setting up postgres backup](configuring-playbook-postgres-backup.md).
+To automatically make Postgres database backups on a fixed schedule, consider enabling the [Postgres Backup](postgres-backup.md) service.

-To make a one off back up of the current PostgreSQL database, make sure it's running and then execute a command like this on the server:
+To make a one-off back up of the current PostgreSQL database, make sure it's running and then execute a command like this on the server:

 ```bash
 /usr/bin/docker exec \